steunix/passweaver-api/docs/index.md

   - `enabled`: true or false; if false, internal cache is uses
   - `url`: Redis url
 - `onetimetokens`:
-  - `max_hours`: Max one-time secrets duration
+  - `max_hours`: Max one-time secrets duration, expressed in hours
-- `readonly`: true or false; if true, no write operation is allowed both for admins and regolar users
+- `readonly`: true or false; if true, no write operation is allowed both for admins and non-admins (logging is still operational)
-- `enable_metrics`: true or false, enables Prometheus formatted metrics
+- `enable_metrics`: true or false, enables Prometheus-formatted metrics
 - `generated_password_length`: length of random generated password, default is 20

-## Environment variables

-Passweaver API uses this environment variable:

-- `PASSWEAVERAPI_PRISMA_URL`: the database connection string in the form `postgresql://user:password@serverip:port/database`

-See [Prisma Documentation](https://www.prisma.io/docs/orm/overview/databases/postgresql#connection-details) for further details.

-If you're installing a production environment, don't forget to set variable `NODE_ENV` to `production`, since some of Passweaver API dependencies use that variable to optimize operations.

-## Database
+## 5. Prepare the database

 PassWeaver API uses PostgreSQL as RDBMS and Prisma ORM to access it.

-Create an empty database on your existent PostgreSQL instance, and set the environment variable `PASSWEAVERAPI_PRISMA_URL` accordingly.
+Create an empty database on your existent PostgreSQL instance, and set the environment variable `PASSWEAVERAPI_PRISMA_URL` (see above) accordingly.

-Then, from PassWeaver-API directory, run the following commands:
+Then, in PassWeaver-API install directory, run the following commands:

 - `npx prisma db push`: creates the database objects
 - `npx prisma db seed`: add initial default data
 - `npx prisma generate`: generates Prisma code

-## Default user
+## 6. Run PassWeaver API

+Run `node passweaver-api.mjs`.

+If no error is reported, the API is up and running.

+## 7. First login

-A default user `admin` will be created with password `0`: of course you should change it as soon as possible.
+A default user `admin` has been created, with password `0`: of course you should change it as soon as possible.

-## Run

-run `node passweaver-api.mjs`.
+## 8. Need a GUI to handle your passwords?

+If you need a GUI, have a look at [PassWeaver GUI](https://steunix.github.io/passweaver-gui/), a WEB based frontend for PassWeaver API.